-Amazon takes third place on our rating by market value.
+Amazon takes the fourth place on our rating by market value.
 It has the highest employee number in the tech sector as well.

 Besides, Amazon is one of the companies with the most expensive stocks.
 The price of one Amazon share is more than $3,000.